Several common problems can render your application efforts worthless. Most of these I’ve learned the hard way.

 Do not await nomination

 Some awards require “nomination” from your department, and students often misinterpret this to think that the department will contact you out of the blue and ask you to apply.
-Nomination, however, just means that your department has approved your submission.
-Don’t wait: reach out to the department directly (or through your supervisor) to ask if they will support you applying to a particular award.
+Nomination, however, just means that your department has to approve your submission.
+Don’t wait: reach out to the department directly (or through your supervisor) and ask if they will support you applying to a particular award.
 In other words, nominate yourself.
+As one reader described:

 Wildcards: known unknowns